 }

-// Goal gate never opened within the step budget.
+// Goal gate never triggered inside the step budget.

 }

-The managed pattern is the same logical loop, but the provider executes it.
-Your application sends one request; the provider calls the model, dispatches tools, feeds results back to the model, and returns only when the goal gate inside its runtime says the task is complete.
-From your code's point of view, a multi-hop agent interaction looks like a single blocking API call.
+Same logical loop, but the provider runs it.
+Your application sends one request; the provider calls the model, dispatches tools, feeds results back, and returns only when its internal goal gate fires.

 Example: "What's the status of order 8842?" (managed)